Immutablevoid/Speedrun.com-Leaderboard-Exporter/README.md

 Firstly, open the GameData.py script by opening it in your prefered text editor.
 Personally, I suggest [Notepad++](https://notepad-plus-plus.org/download/) for it's built-in syntax.

-If the file doesn't exist, run SLE.py, and it will create a premade file for you, beofore closing.
+If the file doesn't exist, run SLE.py, and it will create a premade file for you, before closing.
 You can then edit the necessary fields in the file.

 Once opened, it should show: